MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-web-client-admin.md

 >You may have heard people call this client the HTML5 client.
 Both names refer to the same client.

 >[!IMPORTANT]
->The web client does not currently support WAP.
+>The web client does not currently support the [Web Application Proxy](https://docs.microsoft.com/en-us/windows-server/remote/remote-access/web-application-proxy/web-application-proxy-windows-server).

 ## What you'll need to set up the web client